0tickpulse/mm-unofficial-beginner-guide/docs/Welcome.md

 # Welcome

 Welcome to the **Unofficial Guide to [MythicMobs](https://mythicmobs.net)**!
-This guide will teach you how to use Mythic, a plugin for Minecraft servers that allows you to create custom mobs and bosses that are beyond your imagination.
+This guide will teach you how to use Mythic, a plugin/series of plugins for Minecraft servers that allows you to create custom mobs, items, and bosses that are beyond your imagination.

 ## Quick Note: This Guide